top of page

 • Ribcage down

-• Neutral pelvis and spine (must first understand how to set a neutral pelvis!)
+• Neutral pelvis and spine

-• Weight through middle of foot
+• Weight through the middle of the feet

-31 views0 comments
+57 views0 comments

 ProSport Landscape.jpg